gcbrains/brand/README.md

 | `snake_case` | `gcbrains` | `gc_brains` |
 | `UPPER_CASE` | `GCBRAINS` | `GC_BRAINS` |

-> We are aware of the fact that there is an inconsistency here. `GC Brains`
+> ℹ️  We are aware of the fact that there is an inconsistency here. `GC Brains`
 > should've been `gcBrains` when it is `camelCase`, right?
 This is intentional
 > because first of all our domain name is `gcbrains.com`.
 And it is pretty
 > simple to keep all other usages to follow `gcbrains`.
 So other than plain